Learning under Distributional Drift: Prequential Reproducibility as an Intrinsic Statistical Resource: Introduction

 \section{Introduction}

 Modern learning systems often operate in \emph{self-modifying environments}, where learning alters the very distribution it learns from.
-A recommender policy reshapes user preferences as it updates \citep{Perdomo2020}; adaptive experiments change the distribution from which subsequent data are drawn \citep{li2024}; and reinforcement-driven agents modify the state transitions that determine future feedback \citep{Sutton1998,Dar2003,AstromMurray2008}.
+A recommender policy reshapes user preferences as it updates \citep{Perdomo2020}; adaptive experiments change the distribution from which subsequent data are drawn \citep{li2024}; and reinforcement-driven agents modify the state transitions that determine future feedback \citep{Sutton1998,Dar2003}.
 In all such cases, the learner is not a passive observer of a stationary process but an active participant in an evolving distributional flow.
-This feedback coupling breaks not only stationarity but the assumption of \emph{statistical reproducibility}---that future data could, in principle, be redrawn from the same law~\citep{Vapnik1998}.
+The resulting feedback coupling breaks stationarity and, more importantly, the iid sampling premise underlying classical generalization theory~\citep{Vapnik1998}.